Magdeleine Goüin

 Magdeleine Goüin, countess Bernard de Ganay (2 March 1901 – 30 June 1949) was a French racing driver and philanthropist.

 Early life

 Goüin was born 2 March 1901 in the 8th arrondissement of Paris.
-She was a daughter of Édouard Goüin and Suzanne du Buit (future countess of Segur-Lamoignon), and the sister of Henry Goüin, president of the Fondation Royaumont.
+She was a daughter of Édouard Goüin and Suzanne du Built (future countess of Segur-Lamoignon), and the sister of Henry Goüin, president of the Fondation Royaumont.

 Career

 As a racing driver, Goüin won the Rallye Paris – Saint-Raphaël Féminin in 1930 at the wheel of a Renault Reinastella type RM.
 She finished second the following year at the Rally Paris-Amsterdam behind Suzanne Deutsch de La Meurthe.